Megabanks vs. Community Banks

 - Oversight and Regulation – Community banks are regulated by government agencies that carefully scrutinize our business practices to ensure we are following the laws and regulations that are designed to protect consumers.
 We comply with these regulations and employ staff to be sure we are following the laws.
 The megabanks are too big to be adequately regulated, as is demonstrated every time a news story comes out about their deceptive practices that result in large fines.
 They easily pay the fines and go on ignoring the laws that are designed to protect consumers.

 - Relationship-Banking – The US is the only country in the world that has community banks.
 Community banks are an integral part of why the small business market is so dynamic in the US.
 You see, megabanks take a cookie cutter approach to small business lending relying primarily on statistics and models.
 But community banks practice relationship-banking; we are equipped to take into consideration longer-term relationships, features of the local market, and a wide variety of other factors in addition to the statistics and models.
-Megabanks often claim to do relationship-banking, but in reality they shy away from it because they are simply inefficient in providing this kind of service.
+Megabanks often claim to do relationship-banking, but in reality, they shy away from it because they are simply inefficient in providing this kind of service.

 Maybe most importantly, the leaders of community banks tend to live in their communities and are more involved in local civic organizations.
 You are likely to see your local lender, teller, and yes, the CEO at the high school football game or volunteering at a church fundraiser.
 That’s a fundamental difference between community banks and megabanks…an approachable, human element.
 We value that at Lincoln Savings Bank and believe this is what truly separates us from the megabanks.
 We appreciate the customer experience because our neighbors are our friends, and they are also our customers.
-We are invested for the long-term in each of the Iowa communities we serve from Allison to West Des Moines.
+We are invested in the long-term in each of the Iowa communities we serve from Allison to West Des Moines.

 For more commentary on the Wells Fargo scandal, I encourage you to read Wells Fargo and the 'Big Banks': Too Big to Manage? from David Caris, CEO, Community Bankers of Iowa